Disclaimer: Naruto does not belong to me. Not even a little bit.

 The ANBU were not watching me.
 For the first time in a long time, I was completely without supervision.
 I knew they were allowing me privacy - they understood I could not properly mourn with them around.
 In most circumstances, I would be grateful for their absence, but I found that I could bring myself to care too much for anything.

-After sitting still on my bed for a couple hours, doing nothing but staring up at the ceiling, I finally decided to leave.
+After sitting still on my bed for a couple hours, doing nothing bust are up at the ceiling, I finally decided to leave.

 (ง ⌣ ~ ⌣) ง

-I had chosen to stay in a tree in a small park.
+I had chosen to stay in a tree, a little in a small park.

 "Your grandfather actually made a tree for me.
 It was a beautiful thing, twisted and curved into a work of art," Grandmother said, smiling.
 "I would sit in it for hours on end, daydreaming of the next time Hashirama would be returning to the Uzumaki compound."